Home Education UK

 Independent (private) Special Schools

-Parents do not require permission to deregister a child from an independent special needs school where the place was arranged by the parents.
+Parents do not require permission to deregister a child from an independent special needs school where the place was arranged and paid for by the parents.

 'Special Units' at 'Normal' Schools